wp-plugins/atcontent/readme.txt

 == Upgrade notice ==

-* Now AtContent works better with featured themes!
+* Now AtContent allows you to monetize your blog!